-NAME (with credentials) ABPTS CERTIFICATION/RECERTIFICATON (Designate initial year certified Expiration of most recent certification recertification) TITLE Cardiopulmonary (Effective Date) (Expiration Date) Clinical Electrophysiology (Effective Date) (Expiration Date) Geriatric (Effective Date) (Expiration Date) Neurologic (Effective Date) (Engination Date) Orthopaedic (Effective Date) (Expiration Date) Pediatric (Effective Date) (Expiration Date) Sports (Effective Date) (Expiration Date) Women's Health (Effective Date) (Engination Date) Number of hours per week dedicated to the esidency/fellowship program: variable depending on when a FIT is on site OTHER CERTIFICATIONS/ASSOCIATION STATUS (Designate initial year certified Expiration of most recent certification recertification) PLACE OF EMPLOYMENT Certified Hand Therapist (Effective Date) (Expiration Date) SITE WHERE FACULTY PROVIDES INSTRUCTION/MENTORING Certified Wound Specialist (Effective Date) (Expiration Date) Other (Effective Date) (Expiration Date) AREAS OF RESPONSIBILITY IN PROGRA 1M RECENT PROFESSIONAL DEVELOPMEN IT ACTIVITIES (i.e., continuing education, publications, research, etc.) o the additional faculty listed above meet culty as indicated within the program's a the program's qualifications for appointment to the program's ccreditation application? 🕅 Yes 🔲 No olicies and procedures as a result of the addition of site(s)?
+Complete the following form for all new fact ulty at this site: + NAME (with credentials) ABPTS CERTIFICATION/RECERTIFICATION (Designate initial year certified/Expiration of most recent certification/ recertification) TITLE Cardiopulmonary (Effective Date) (Expiration Date) Clinical Electrophysiology (Effective Date) (Expiration Date) Geriatric (Effective Date) (Expiration Date) Neurologic (Effective Date) (Expiration Date) Orthopaedic (Effective Date) (Engiration Date) Pediatric (Effective Date) (Expiration Date) Sports (Effective Date) (Expiration Date) Women's Health (Effective Date) (Expiration Date) Number of hours per week dedicated to the OTHER CERTIFICATIONS/ASSOCIATION STATUS residency/fellowship program: variable (Designate initial year certified/Expiration of most recent certification/ depending on when a EIT is on site recertification) PLACE OF EMPLOYMENT Certified Hand Theragist (Effective Date) (Expiration Date) ■ FAAOMPT or Member of AAOMPT: ■Yes ■No SITE WHERE FACULTY PROVIDES INSTRUCTION/MENTORING ☐ Certified Wound Specialist (Effective Date) (Engiration Date) Other: (Effective Date) (Expiration Date) AREAS OF RESPONSIBILITY IN PROGRAM Clinical faculty RECENT PROFESSIONAL DEVELOPMENT ACTIVITIES (i.e., continuing education, publications, research, etc.) faculty as indicated within the program's acc Has the program made any changes to its pol licies and procedures as a result of the addition of site(s)?
+Has the program made changes to the progra addition of site(s)?
+Tyes No ım participant contract or letter of appointment as a result of the

 Has the program oriented the faculty at the additional site(s) to the program inclusive of the program's mission, goals, and objectives; program policies and procedures; and evaluation procedures used as part of the program?
-Yes IN Faculty are provided with the program's policies and procedures manual upon acceptance as faculty, and they are provided an overview of the processes relevant to 1:1 mentorship for Bellin College FiTs.
+Yes 🔲 No Faculty are provided with the program's policies and procedures manual upon acceptance as faculty, and they are provided an overview of the processes relevant to 1:1 mentorship for Bellin College FiTs.